-How To Preserve and Store Peaches
+How To Preserve Fresh Peaches and Store

-The best way to preserve and store peaches are to store them at room temperature until they ripen.
+The best way to preserve and store fresh peaches are to store them at room temperature until they ripen.
 Once ripened, store the peaches in the refrigerator produce drawer away from other fruit up to 5-7 days.
 For longer-term preservation, slice the peaches and store them in the freezer up to ten months.

 Preservation and storage methods will depend on when and what you plan to use your peaches for.
 The method chosen also depends on the peaches ripeness.
 In this article, I will explain these techniques in detail, so read on!

-How To Preserve and Store Peaches
+How To Preserve Fresh Peaches

-As a Certified Health Coach many clients ask me about food storage including peaches.
+As a Certified Health Coach many clients ask me about food storage including fresh peaches.
 Therefore, I have researched this topic in the past and present.
 Let’s examine the methods closely.

 1. Storing Peaches to Ripen